-PERS 2 & 3 Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$21,123 \$(30,172) Net difference between projected and actual investment earnings on pension plan investments \$0 \$(105,749) Changes of assumptions \$2,016 \$(49,043) Changes in proportion and differences between contributions and proportionate share of contributions \$47,717 \$(51,739) Contributions subsequent to the measurement date \$41,344 \$0 TOTAL \$112,200 \$(236,703)
+Deferred Outflows Deferred Inflows DEDC 3 Deferred Outflows Deferred Inflows of Resources PERS 1 Differences between expected and actual experience of Resources of Resources PERS 2 Differences between expected and actual experience \$47,552 (\$16,647) Net difference between projected and actual investment earnings on pension plan investments - (1,575) Net difference between projected and actual investment earnings on pension plan investments \$0 (6,746) Changes of assumptions - - Changes in proportion and Changes of assumptions \$1,892 (90,735) differences between contributions and proportionate share of contributions Changes in proportion and differences between contributions and proportionate share of contributions \$33,297 (\$36,398) Contributions subsequent to the measurement date \$29,842 Contributions subsequent to the measurement date \$48,901 TOTAL \$29,842 (\$1,575) TOTAL \$131,642 (\$150,525)

-Deferred outflows of resources related to pensions resulting from the Port's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2019.
+Deferred outflows of resources related to pensions resulting from the Port's contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended December 31, 2020.
 Other amounts reported as deferred outflows and deferred inflows of resources related to pensions will be recognized in pension expense if the net amount is under \$1,000.
-Other amounts reported as deferred outflows and deferred inflows of resources related to pensions will be recognized in pension expense if the net amount is under \$1,000.
 Other amounts reported as deferred outflows and deferred inflows of resources related to pension will be recognized in pension expense as follows:

-Үеаг PERS 1 PERS 2/3
+Year PERS 1 PERS 2/3

 Yearly Amortization Yearly Amortization

-2019 613 (8,590)

-2020 (3,064) (37,160)

-2021 (9,195) (68,972)
+2021 (7,150) (58,087)

-2022 (2,371) (28,213)
+2022 (225) (16,144)

-2023 (13,115)
+2023 2,182 (609)

+2024 3,617 15,811

+2025 - (2,215)

-Thereafter (9,796)
+Thereafter - (6,541)

-Total Net Deferred (Inflows)/Outflo
+Total Net Deferred (1,575) (67,785)

-ws (14,017) (165,847)

-NOTE 12 - PLEDGES OF FUTURE REVENUES
+NOTE 11 - PLEDGES OF FUTURE REVENUES

 In August of 2009, the Port of Kennewick entered into an interlocal agreement with the City of Kennewick establishing a Local Revitalization Financing Agreement as allowed by the State of Washington.
 The Port pledges the increased property taxes due to new construction stimulated by the City of Kennewick's bond financing in an amount not to exceed \$14,000 per year for a period of 25 years.
-The Port reports the revenues and expenses within the non-operations on the Statement of Revenues, Expenses and Changes in Net Position.
+The Port reports the revenues and expenses within the non-operations section on the Statement of Revenues, Expenses and Changes in Net Position.

-NOTE 13 - PROPERTY TAX
+NOTE 12 - PROPERTY TAX